 The primary purpose of the penalty function is to select a unique pair of elements from the identified sets.
-Therefore, we want there to be unique elements of the identified sets that minimize $f(\theta,\eta)$.
-However, the penalty not only influences whether the estimated nuisance parameters each converge to a particular element of the identified sets, but also which elements of the identified sets they converge to.
-In some cases a form of relative asymptotic efficiency can be achieved by making the penalty function depend on the asymptotic variance of $\Tilde{\beta}_{GMM}$.
-However, since the asymptotic variance is not observed, if the penalty function depends on this, then $f(\theta,\eta)$ is also unknown.
-Since $S_{0,n}$ is unknown as well, the nuisance parameters are chosen to minimize an estimated penalty function $\hat{f}$ among all parameters that come close to setting the sample versions of the moment conditions equal to zero.
+Therefore, we want $f(\theta,\eta)$ to have a unique minimum on $S_{0,n}$.
+However, the penalty not only influences whether the estimated nuisance parameters converge to a particular element of the identified set, but also which element they converge to.
+One might hope to achieve a form of relative asymptotic efficiency by making the penalty function depend directly on the asymptotic variance of $\Tilde{\beta}$.
+However, given that it is challenging to consistently estimate the variance of $\Tilde{\beta}$ in this context, I do not focus on this approach and instead recommend choosing a penalty function that provides an upper bound on the asymptotic variance.
+I do allow for the possibility that the function $f(\theta,\eta)$ is unknown and must be estimated with the data.\footnote{Examples that fit this case are discussed in section \ref{s: extensions} and in Appendix B of the Supplementary Materials.} Since $S_{0,n}$ is also unknown, the nuisance parameters are chosen to minimize an estimated penalty function $\hat{f}$ among all parameters that come close to setting the sample versions of the moment conditions equal to zero.
 We can define the feasible set for the regularized parameters as

 where $\lambda_\delta$ and $\lambda_\eta$ are tuning parameters whose choice is discussed below.
 Then we can estimate the parameters using